 The Attorney Grievance Commission was established in 1975 to oversee the discipline of Maryland attorneys and review the conduct of attorneys to determine the need for alternatives to discipline.
 The Attorney Grievance Commission also seeks to prevent the unauthorized practice of law.

-Subject to approval by the Court of Appeals, the Commission appoints an attorney to serve as Bar Counsel.
-For fiscal year 2020, Bar Counsel’s staff includes two Deputy Bar Counsel, one Senior Assistant Bar Counsel, eight Assistant Bar Counsel, two staff attorneys, six investigators, a law clerk, an operations manager, and eight support staff.
+Subject to approval by the Supreme Court of Maryland, the Commission appoints an attorney to serve as Bar Counsel.
+For fiscal year 2021, Bar Counsel’s staff includes two Deputy Bar Counsel, one Senior Assistant Bar Counsel, eight Assistant Bar Counsel, two staff attorneys, six investigators, a law clerk, an operations manager, and eight support staff.

 The Commission oversees the activities of Bar Counsel and staff.
 Those activities include the investigation of possible misconduct, the prosecution of disciplinary proceedings, the review of escrow account overdrafts, the investigation of unauthorized practice of law and the investigation of petitions for reinstatement.
 The Commission meets monthly, receives reports on receipts and expenditures, disciplinary statistics, the flow of complaints at all stages within the disciplinary process and it reviews personnel performance.

 The Commission appoints the members of the Peer Review Committee, all of whom are volunteers, and it designates the Chair and one or more Vice Chairs.
 The Commission determines the number of persons in each circuit necessary to conduct the volume of peer review meetings.
 One-third of that number are non-attorney residents and two-thirds are attorneys who maintain offices for the practice of law within that circuit.
 The term of each member is two years.